mcfrith/last-genotype/README.md

 ## RNA reads and pseudogenes

-If your reads come from RNA, `last-sub` may make false predictions in pseudogenes.
+If your reads come from RNA, `last-genotype` may make false predictions in pseudogenes.
 This is because reads from spliced genes get misaligned to processed pseudogenes (which lack introns, allowing a misleadingly good alignment).
 You can avoid this problem by doing:

-    last-sub -s50 -f1e6 myseq.par myseq.maf > out.txt
+    last-genotype -s50 -f1e6 myseq.par myseq.maf > out.txt

 This tells it to only use reads that have typical spliced alignments: colinear, with no splice > 10^6 bases, strong splice signals